jesusrafaelchris/Polygon-x-EasyA-Hackathon/README.md

 # Polygon-x-EasyA-Hackathon
-# For sexy boys only
+# For smart boys only